Paddle Billing

 Build request

-Build a request that includes effective_from to tell Paddle when you'd like a subscription to pause.
+Build a request that includes effective_from to tell Paddle when you want a subscription to pause.

 You don't need to do this if you're pausing on the next billing period with no resume date.
 You can send an empty request.